zuri-training/Pro_Team_41_Chunk-File/README.md

 ### Challenges we faced
 > Cracking the splitting functionality
    <p>Splitting by size is possible, but the end product may not be usable.
-This issue was resolved by using the **Numbers of chunks** feature and Pandas Library.</p>
+This issue was resolved by using the <strong>Numbers of chunks</strong> feature and Pandas Library.</p>

    ```
    import pandas as pd